-The shareholder executing and delivering this Proxy hereby appoints Jim H. Brown and G. Douglas Hekking and each of them as Proxies, with full power of substitution, and hereby authorizes them to represent and vote, as designated on the reverse side, all shares of common stock of the Company held of record by the undersigned as of March 10, 2025, at the Annual Meeting of Shareholders of USANA Health Sciences, Inc., to be held at www.virtualshareholdermeeting.com/USNA2025, on Mountain Daylight Time, or at any adjournment thereof.
-This Proxy is given in accordance.

-with the instructions indicated and carries discretionary authority related to any and all other matters that may come before the meeting and any adjournments thereof.
+The shareholder executing and delivering this Proxy hereby appoints Jim H. Brown and G. Douglas Hekking and each of them as Proxies, with full power of substitution, and hereby authorizes them to represent and vote, as designated on the reverse side, all shares of common stock of the Company held of record by the undersigned as of March 10, 2025, at the Annual Meeting of Shareholders of USANA Health Sciences, Inc., to be held at www.virtualshareholdermeeting.com/USNA2025, on Monday, May 19, 2025, at 11:00 a.m., Mountain Daylight Time, or at any adjournment thereof.
+This Proxy is given in accordance with the instructions indicated and carries discretionary authority related to any and all other matters that may come before the meeting and any adjournments thereof.